Restore An Old Go Kart

 Go Kart Restoration Tools and Supplies

-There are no special tools needed to restore an old go kart.
+Ordinary hand tools are all that's needed to restore an old go kart.
 Supplies included several spray cans of primer and paint and about $20 of hardware.
 Parts needing replacing on this kart were the tires, clutch, chain, and a few engine gaskets.

 Since the go kart frame was a solid shade of brown rust, I could only guess what the original color of the kart was.
 I decided on a two-tone theme: Allis-Chalmers Orange for the frame, and industrial grey for the wheels, pedals, and linkage.
 Everything was stripped down to bare metal, then primed and painted.